-If your child has been diagnosed with a food allergy, you know all too well that the difference between life and death lies in a matter of moments – and if you’ve ever seen your child experience an anaphylactic reaction, you know that epinephrine is absolutely crucial in determining the outcome.
+If your child has been diagnosed with a food allergy, you know all too well that thing can change in a matter of moments – and if you’ve ever seen your child experience an anaphylactic reaction, you know that epinephrine is absolutely crucial in determining the outcome.

 But what about children who haven’t been diagnosed with an anaphylactic allergy?
 There’s a first time for everything – and studies show 24 percent of epinephrine administrations in schools involved students with a previously unknown allergy.
 This means one in four students who experienced anaphylaxis at school was not prepared with an EpiPen and probably had to wait for emergency medical attention to arrive – and that is precious time that cannot afford to be wasted in a life-threatening situation.

-The School Access to Emergency Epinephrine Act was recently introduced to the Senate in response to this serious issue.
-This legislation, if passed, would encourage states to pass laws regarding epinephrine in schools.
-These laws would allow schools to keep and administer non-student specific epinephrine auto-injectors for use in emergency situations involving any student or staff member experiencing an anaphylactic reaction – regardless of whether the student or staffer had been previously prescribed an auto-injector.
+The School Access to Emergency Epinephrine Act was signed by President Obama in response to this serious issue.
+This legislation also encourages states to pass laws regarding epinephrine in schools.
+These laws would allow schools to keep and administer non-student specific epinephrine auto-injectors (EpiPens) for use in emergency situations involving any student or staff member experiencing an anaphylactic reaction – regardless of whether the student or staffer had been previously prescribed an auto-injector.

 You could help save a life – and it could be your own child’s.

 Does your child have a life threatening food or drug allergy?
 If so, it’s important that they wear an allergy alert bracelet.
 Allergy alert bracelets should be engraved with your child’s name and their food/drug allergy.
 If benadryl or an EpiPen should be given during a reaction, you may wish to state that on your child’s medical ID tag as well.
-Lauren’s Hope offers the largest selection of fashionable and durable medical IDs for kids.
-Visit www.laurenshope.com to learn more about our allergy alert bracelets.
+Lauren’s Hope offers the largest selection of fashionable and durable medical IDs for girls and boys.